The top 5 retailers in the US made nearly 230 billion dollars in 2018.

-- Make sure every item you offer under your signature brand is a strong match for your customers and your existing brand.
+- Ensure every item you offer under your signature brand is a strong match for your customers and your existing brand.

 - Focus on quality as well as price – today’s consumers expect a balance of both.

 - Find a differentiating factor for your signature brand.
-Make sure you offer products with unique value and create distinct packaging design and package graphics for that signature brand.
+Make sure you offer unique value and create distinct packaging design and package graphics for that signature brand.